Frax (FRAX) Price Reaches $1.00 on Major Exchanges

-Frax (FRAX) traded down 0% against the U.S. dollar during the 1-day period ending at 11:00 AM E.T. on November 25th.
-Frax has a total market capitalization of $669.37 million and approximately $6.66 million worth of Frax was traded on exchanges in the last 24 hours.
-During the last week, Frax has traded 0.1% lower against the U.S. dollar.
-One Frax token can now be bought for approximately $1.00 or 0.00002652 BTC on popular cryptocurrency exchanges.
+Frax (FRAX) traded down 0.1% against the US dollar during the one day period ending at 19:00 PM ET on November 26th.
+During the last week, Frax has traded down 0.1% against the US dollar.
+One Frax token can currently be purchased for about $1.00 or 0.00002663 BTC on cryptocurrency exchanges.
+Frax has a total market cap of $668.70 million and $7.06 million worth of Frax was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.